 At 11,444 feet, Keystone’s Alpenglow Stube is the country’s highest AAA Four-Diamond restaurant.
 Guests arrive via gondola and enjoy contemporary Bavarian-inspired cuisine.
 Fuzzy slippers available upon request.

-Skiers and riders who need a caffeine boost atop Monarch Mountain can order a grande latte at the world’s highest Starbucks (10,850 feet).
+Skiers and riders who need a caffeine boost atop Monarch Mountain can order a grande latte at the highest Starbucks (10,850 feet) in the U.S.

 Most cookies served?
 That would be Beaver Creek.
 Smiling bakers hand out nearly 3,000 fresh-out-of-the-oven chocolaty cookies to guests each afternoon.